Before an Event

 Any breaches to the codes of conduct may result in removal from the venue and/or refusal of entry.
 In addition, breaches will be referred to the GNSW CEO and the GNSW Board for further action.

-All tickets sold are for General Admission.
-No assigned seating will be available.
 The right is reserved to add, withdraw, reschedule or make substitutions to the advertised event schedules, programs, competition work plans, seating arrangements and audience capacity.

 No refund or exchange on any spectator ticket is available except as required by law and as otherwise specified by the seller.
 If a refund is made, GNSW may, to the extent permitted by law, retain any fee it has charged.